contao/docs/docs/manual/article-management/content-elements.en.md

 ![The Downloads element in the frontend](/de/article-management/images/de/das-downloads-element-im-frontend.png?classes=shadow)

 The special feature of Contao is that these download links also work with protected files that you cannot access directly from your browser.
-This way you can easily create a protected download area.
-For more information, see the section [File management](../../dateiverwaltung/) .
+This way, you can easily create a protected download area.
+For more information, see the section [File management](../../dateiverwaltung/).

-**Source files:** Here you select one or more folders or files to be included in the Donwloads item.
-When you select a folder, Contao automatically takes all downloadable files contained in it.
+**Source files:** Here you select one or more folders or files to be included in the donwloads item.
+If you select a folder, Contao automatically takes all downloadable files contained in it.

 {{< version "4.8" >}}